nytimes/three-story-controls/docs/three-story-controls.wheeladaptor.md

 ## Remarks

 See [WheelAdaptorProps](./three-story-controls.wheeladaptorprops.md) for all properties that can be passed to the constructor.
+See [WheelAdaptorDiscreteEvent](./three-story-controls.wheeladaptordiscreteevent.md) and [WheelAdaptorContinuousEvent](./three-story-controls.wheeladaptorcontinuousevent.md) for emitted event signatures.

 ## Example